 If you have found an adult stag beetle you can give them some soft fruit or sugared water and move it out of harms way but the best thing is to let them get on and find a mate!
 If you have found stag beetle larvae please rebury them with some of the wood and soil in a shady undisturbed area.
-Don’t forget to log your sighting below.
+Don’t forget to record your sightings below.

-Historically, the stag beetle has been recorded throughout much of Western Europe, though in many countries it is now thought to be very rare or even extinct.
+Historically, the stag beetle has been recorded throughout much of Western Europe, though in many countries it is now sadly thought to be very rare or even extinct.
 As a consequence, the stag beetle is protected here in the UK.